dart-lang/language/working/extension_structs/overview.md

 If no default constructor is defined in the class, a default constructor is generated which forwards to the generated primary constructor.

+**COMMENTARY(leafp):** *The treatment of initializers as default values here is appealing, but it may be too cute.
+It essentially adds non-const default values only for this specific use case.
+There's also a question of whether we allow user defined constructors on the struct to also override the default initializer, and if so via what syntax*.

 ##### Alternative: named parameters